 - To meet future housing needs of the Parish.
 (Policy H1) - To encourage suitable business development.
-(Policies B1 & B2) - To protect and enhance community facilities and social cohesion.
+(Policies B1 & B2) - To encourage energy conservation and reduction in the carbon footprint of the Parish.
+(Policy E1) - To protect and enhance community facilities and social cohesion.
 (Policies C1 & C2) - To protect assets valuable to the community.
 (Policy C3)